kazurayam/katalon-studio-texts-diff/docs/index.md

 ## ex41 pretty print JSON

-A JSON text can be formatted in two ways --- Compact form and Pretty-printed format.
+A JSON text can be formatted in two ways --- Compact form and Pretty-printed form.

 Compact JSON example: